jillesca/ncpeek/README.md

 `ncpeek` expects the device settings under a specific structure.

-- **CLI:** path to json file containing the device settings.
+- **CLI:** json filename containing the device settings.

-- **API:** besided the json file, you can pass a string with valid json or a python dictionary with the same structure.
+- **API:** json filename, valid json or a python dictionary with the same structure.

 You can add multiple devices under one json array, however the data is retrieved sequencially.